 DNS-Based Service Discovery (DNS-SD) defines a conventional method of naming and configuring DNS PTR, SRV, and TXT resource records to facilitate discovery of services (such as CoAP servers in a subdomain) using the existing DNS infrastructure.
-This section gives a brief overview of DNS-SD; see [RFC6763] for a detailed specification.
+This section gives a brief overview of DNS-SD; for a detailed specification see [RFC6763].